cutehax0r/proj/README.md

     problem for installing templates distributed as git repos.
 For example, If a template has a shell script it's execute bit won't be set.
-To fix this I think we need to modify the `files` declaration to allow you to declare target permissions and then not have them set on local files.
+To fix this I think we need to modify the `files` declaration to allow you to declare target permissions and then not have them set on local files. when copying files with parent directories, we should have a way to specify permissions.
+For now those will have to be done with shell scripts.

   * **Fix man files:** The man page renderer has issues with `<foo>` format.
 They don't get displayed.
 Go read the md2man go lib docs and figure out what's wrong and how to do this right.